 - 4.1.
-An Accessibility of Audit of The Stonehenge School was commissioned by Jo Wakeham, School Business Manager. - 4.2.
-This is the first Accessibility Audit report undertaken at this school by Equality Act Audits. - 4.3.
+An Accessibility Plan and Audit of The Stonehenge School was commissioned by Jo Wakeham, School Business Manager. - 4.2.
+This is the second Accessibility Audit report undertaken at this School. - 4.3.
 Initial information was gathered by an initial fact-finding questionnaire and review of information published on the school website. - 4.4.
-An on-site audit was undertaken on 14/09/2021 using a checklist. - 4.5.
-On the day, the auditor met with Jo Wakeham, School Business Manager. - 4.6.
+An on-site audit was undertaken on 14/02/2024 using a checklist. - 4.5.
+On the day, the auditor met with Paul Blunden, Site Manager and Mrs J Wakeham, the School Business Manager. - 4.6.
 The resulting information was compiled into this Audit Report and Action Plan.

-5. Credentials of Access Auditor
+5. Credentials of Head Access Auditor